 Prevent Deadly Shocks—Check Your Boats and Docks

-Safe Electricity, along with the American Boat and Yacht Council and International Brotherhood of Electrical Workers/National Electrical Contractors Association, recommends adhering to these steps in order to enhance water recreation safety and accident prevention:
+Safe Electricity, with the American Boat and Yacht Council and International Brotherhood of Electrical Workers/National Electrical Contractors Association, recommends adhering to these steps to improve water recreation safety and accident prevention:

 - Docks should have ground fault circuit interrupter (GFCI) breakers on the circuits feeding electricity to the dock.

 - The metal frame of docks should be bonded to connect all metal parts to the alternating current (AC) safety ground at the power source.
 That will ensure any part of the metal dock that becomes energized because of electrical malfunction will trip the circuit breaker.

 - Neighboring docks can also present a shock hazard.
 Make your neighbors aware of the need for safety inspections and maintenance.
 Marinas should comply with NFPA and NEC codes.

 Here are a few additional tips to remember for your boat’s electrical system, particularly those with AC systems: